Jhonatan-PS/Jhonatan-PS/README.md

 - 👋 Hi, I’m @Jhonatan-PS
-- 🌱 I’m currently study Analisis y Desarrollo de Software ...
+- 🌱 I’m currently study Analisis y Desarrollo de Software in the Sena

 <!---
 Jhonatan-PS/Jhonatan-PS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.